On the Optimization Landscape of Maximum Mean Discrepancy: Theoretical Results

 To characterize $\mu$ in this case, we compute the Hessian and plugging (\ref{orthcond}) yields:

 Then, it is easy to see that $\mu^*$ is an eigenvector and its corresponding eigenvalue is negative.
 The full details are available in the Supplementary Material. \end{proof}

 The benign landscape of MMD in a symmetric GMM is illustrated in Figure \ref{fig:gmm_mmd}.
 As before, MMD suffers from vanishing gradient far from the origin.
 With poor width choices, there are also troubling deflection points which have small yet non-zero gradients.
-If we restrict the attention to a ball around the origin and tune the width parameter accordingly, then we can upper bound the Hessian and use the results of \cite{lee2016gradient} to prove convergence.
+By tuning the width parameter accordingly, we can upper bound the Hessian (Supplementary Material, Lemma \ref{lemma:mean_bounded}). {As in Section \ref{section:gaussian-cov}, it follows we can use the results in \cite{lee2016gradient}, and conclude that GD will not converge to saddle points or bad local minima.}